marco97pa/Track-Companion/README.md

 # Track-Companion
 A Trackmania companion app for Android
+You can download it for free on Play Store https://play.google.com/store/apps/details?id=com.marco97pa.trackmania

 Unofficial Android companion app for the new Trackmania, released in 2020 by Ubisoft and Nadeo.
 You can access all your Trackmania statistics and game data wherever you are: